aliyun/terraform-provider-alicloud/website/docs/r/ddoscoo_instance.html.markdown

 * `port_count` - (Required) Port retransmission rule count of the instance.
 At least 50.
 Increase 5 per step, such as 55, 60, 65.
 Only support upgrade.
 * `domain_count` - (Required) Domain retransmission rule count of the instance.
 At least 50.
 Increase 5 per step, such as 55, 60, 65.
 Only support upgrade.
 * `period` - (Optional, ForceNew) The duration that you will buy Ddoscoo instance (in month).
 Valid values: [1~9], 12, 24, 36.
 Default to 1.
 At present, the provider does not support modify "period".
-* `product_type` - (Optional, Available since v1.125.0) The product type for purchasing DDOSCOO instances used to differ different account type.
+* `product_type` - (Optional, Available since v1.125.0) The product type for purchasing DDoSCOO instances used to differ different account type.
 Valid values:
   - ddoscoo: Only supports domestic account.
   - ddoscoo_intl: Only supports to international account.
   Default to ddoscoo.